Indiana Unemployment Benefit Questions

 Yes.
 No matter where you are working, you must report any wages you earn while claiming benefits (this includes earnings from self-employment).
 DWD routinely cross-checks tax records in Indiana and other states.

 Do I have to pay taxes on my unemployment insurance benefits?

 Yes.
 Unemployment benefits are taxable income and are subject to both federal and state/local taxes.
 DWD will send you an IRS Form 1099-G for tax reporting purposes, which you receive in late January.
-You may choose to have 10% of your UI benefit payment withheld to pay federal taxes.
-You may also choose to stop withholding at any time.
-If you choose to have taxes withheld, you must do so each time you reopen your claim after a period of employment.
+You may choose to have a portion of your UI benefit payment withheld to pay federal taxes.
 Taxes are not withheld automatically.

 Can money be deducted from my benefits if I receive severance pay?

 Yes.
 Severance pay for all individuals will be deducted from unemployment insurance benefits.
 For example; if you receive 8 weeks of severance pay, you will not be eligible for unemployment insurance benefits until week 9.
 However, immediately after becoming unemployed those receiving severance pay should apply for unemployment insurance benefits.

 Can I collect benefits from more than one claim at a time?

 You can only receive benefits from one claim at a time.
 This includes claims from other states.